The Bankrate promise

 Spark Cash Plus vs. Ink Business Cash spending example

-Let’s say you spend $4,000 a month ($48,000 per year) with your business card.
+Let’s say you spend $4,000 a month (or $48,000 a year) with your business card.
 Suppose the spending breakdown is like this:

 - $500 a month on office supplies